Effects of gravitational lensing by Kaluza-Klein black holes on neutrino oscillations: The Kaluza-Klein metric

 We consider here the case of the Einstein-Maxwell-dilaton theory arising naturally as a low energy limit in string theory.
 The action of this theory is essentially that of gravity coupled to Maxwell and a dilaton field \cite{Horne:1992zy}

-It has been shown that for $\alpha=\sqrt{3}$ the black hole solution obtained from the above action can be identified with a 5-dimensional KK black hole \cite{Frolov:1987rj,Larsen:1999pp}.
+where $R$ is the Ricci scalar that makes for the GR field equations while $F=F_{\mu\nu}F^{\mu\nu}$ is the Faraday tensor of Maxwell's electrodynamics.
+It has been shown that for $\alpha=\sqrt{3}$ the black hole solution obtained from the above action can be identified with a 5-dimensional KK black hole \cite{Frolov:1987rj,Larsen:1999pp} and in the following we will restrict our attention to this case.
 In fact, given a 4-dimensional vacuum solution of Einstein's equation in GR and taking its product with $\mathbb{R}$ one obtains a 5-dimensional solution which is translation invariant in the extra dimension.
 Then the new solution is obtained by boosting, with boost parameter $v$, the 5-dimensional solution in the new direction.
 Therefore, to obtain a rotating black hole solution, one starts with the Kerr solution and applies the above procedure.
 When reduced to 4D, the black hole solution obtained can be viewed as a `charged' solution with a non-trivial dilaton field \cite{Dobiasch:1981vh,Chodos:1980df,Gibbons:1985ac}.
 The resulting Kaluza-Klein line element in Boyer-Lindquist coordinates is given by \cite{Frolov:1987rj}

 where

 Here $ m $ and $ a $ are mass and spin parameters of the original Kerr solution and $ v $ is the boost velocity.
 The dilaton field is given by

 In terms of $m$, $v$, and $a$, the physical mass $M$, charge $Q$, and angular momentum $J$ as measured by observers at infinity are written as